• Skip to main content

 If the above tips aren’t enough, professionals can use their wisdom and experience to help you find a solution that fits your needs.
 We’ve compiled a number of free and low-cost resources, including experiential videos, blogs, and gatherings, here.

 We are all in this together.
 Listen to what your body needs and the rest is sure to follow.
-As always, you are encouraged to reach out to us with any questions or concerns.
+As always, you are encouraged to contact us with any questions or concerns.
+Viva offers both virtual and in-person therapy options for individuals in DC, Maryland, and Virginia

 Changing the Narrative Can Change Your Life: How EMDR Rewires Deeply Held Beliefs